Coat of arms of Ukraine: Kingdom of Galicia–Volhynia

 On the seal of his son Lev II, only a lion without a rider is depicted.
 The animal stands on its hind legs and reverses to the left.

 Figures of lions as symbols of Ruthenia are found on the silver coins of the Lithuanian prince Lubart, the last ruler of the Kingdom of Ruthenia (1340–1383), and his son Fedor (1384–1387).
-We see the same motive on Ruthenian money, the issue of which continued during the reign in Ruthenia of the Polish king Casimir III (1349–1370), the Hungarian king Louis (1370–1372, 1378–1382) and his governor, Prince of Opolsk Vladislav (1372–1378).
+We see the same motive on Ruthenian money, the issue of which continued during the reign in Ruthenia of the Polish king Casimir III (1349–1370), the Hungarian king Louis (1370–1372, 1378–1382) and his governor, Prince of Opole Vladislav (1372–1378).

 After the occupation of Eastern Galicia by the Kingdom of Poland as a result of the Galicia–Volhynia Wars, the coat of arms with many changes was adopted as part of the Ruthenian Voivodeship (Palatinatus russiae, Ruthenian Palatine).
 It was abandoned with partition of Poland and annexation of territory by the Austrian Empire.
 At the end of World War I and dissolution of Austria-Hungary, the Western Ukrainian People's Republic revived the coat of arms.
 With the annexation of the West Ukraine by Poland again in 1918 and later the Soviet Union, the gold lion symbol became the coat of arms for the city of Lviv.

-Cossack Hetmanate (Cossack with musket)
+Cossack Hetmanate

 A Cossack with a musket was an emblem of the Zaporizhian Host and later the state emblem of the Hetmanate and the Ukrainian State.
 The origin of the emblem is uncertain, while its first records date back to 1592.
 On the initiative of Pyotr Rumyantsev, the emblem was phased out and replaced by the Russian double-headed eagle in 1767.

 A Cossack with a rifle was restored by the Hetman of Ukraine Pavlo Skoropadsky in 1918.
 The emblem disappeared until in 2005, when it reappeared on the proposed Great Seal of Ukraine.